TEDxAuckland/tedx-auckland-site/src/_videos/disrupting-healthcare-without-hurting-it.md

 related_posts:
 ---

-&nbsp;

 Poor mental health is an epidemic that is silently happening in our communities and our homes.
 Yet, healthcare systems around the world continue to struggle to deliver consumer-centric care, meet demand and improve health outcomes.

 Dr. Angela Lim will share a simple process on how anyone can implement disruptive innovation without destruction.
 Re-imagine the future of health by understanding the co-design process and the role of emerging technology in building an equitable health system.